SharpWoofer/TikTok-Tech-Immersion-Assignment-2023/README.md

 ## Acknowledgements

-I would like to express my gratitude to the TikTok Tech Immersion team for providing the assignment and the opportunity to work on this project.
+I would like to express my gratitude to the TikTok Tech Immersion team for the opportunity to work on this project.